litentry/heima/tee-worker/identity/client-sdk/README.md

 ![Logo](https://avatars.githubusercontent.com/u/51339301?s=200&v=4)

-# Litentry Client Packages
+# Heima Client Packages

-This repository contains packages that are published on NPM for dApps to interact with the Litentry Protocol.
+This repository contains packages that are published on NPM for dApps to interact with the Heima network.

-Learn more about it on [Litentry's official documentation](https://docs.litentry.com/parachain/client-sdks-documentation).
+Learn more about it on [Heima's official documentation](https://docs.heima.network/parachain/sdk-documentation).

 ## Packages

--   `@litentry/client-sdk` ([go-to](packages/enclave/README.md)): provides helpers for dApps to interact with the Litentry Protocol
+-   `@litentry/client-sdk` ([go-to](packages/enclave/README.md)): provides helpers for dApps to interact with the Heima network
--   `@litentry/chaindata` ([go-to](packages/chaindata/README.md)): provides chain information of Litentry networks.
+-   `@litentry/chaindata` ([go-to](packages/chaindata/README.md)): provides chain information of Heima networks.